CED welcomes and encourages non-U.S. citizens to participate in the embARC Summer Design Academy.

 - receive a letter of acceptance from the College of Environmental Design's Summer Programs Office.

 - follow the registration instructions included in the acceptance email.

-- pay tuition in full within two weeks of registration.
+- pay tuition in full within 7 days of registration.

 - upload the required documents before the deadline.

 embARC requires a passing score on any of the following tests taken within the last three years: